-Her role as project director is to lead the RMADA’s staff as it provides information on the Americans with Disabilities Act (ADA) to individuals in its region.
+Kent’s role as interim project director is to lead the RMADA’s staff as it provides information on the Americans with Disabilities Act (ADA) to individuals in its region.
 The center provides technical assistance, in-person training(s) and acts as a hub for additional resources for people with ADA questions; living in the rocky mountain region.
-Stafford has been quoted, since her hiring in 2014, in many news outlets on behalf of the ADA including: The Associated Press, Harvard Crimson, Colorado Springs Business Journal, CBS Denver, Rapid City Daily Journal, Apostrophe Magazine, KRDO-TV Colorado Springs, KVOR Radio among several others.

-Rachael and RMADA have interviewed for over 60 news interviews in the last year.
+The RMADA has been interviewed by over 60 news outlets in the last year.

 Partnering with press is a great way for our organization to inform the public on the ADA.
 Here is a sample of our thought leadership: